EstateJS/sites/docs/docs/guides/7-messages.md

 [Example](https://github.com/EstateJS/exercise-tracker/blob/e84526a452630114fe70c6b75d35c4b78391672e/service/index.ts#L12)

 This creates a Message that contains a single Data element property.
 When this Message is sent, its properties go with it to any clients who are listening.
+The constructor can take any number of arguments.

 :::note Transient
 Messages do not have a primaryKey because they're never stored in the database.
 They're meant to be instanciated, sent, and discarded but never saved or persisted.